 “Embroidery Designs are NOT images!”

-The point is that there is no such thing as ‘Conversion’ from an image into embroidery.
+The point is that there is no such thing as “conversion” from an image into embroidery.
 There is the process of laying down stitches to represent an image.
 It is complex because the fabric likes to show through, the fabric likes to move around while the design sews: The fabric likes to stretch, rip and pucker.
-You would be fair to say that the fabric does not like to be embroidered.
+It would be fair to say that the fabric does not like to be embroidered.
 And this movement is taken into account when the stitches are laid into the design, if it’s done properly.
 So the design itself will not look, on a computer screen, exactly like what you’ll see once sewn.

 Another big difference between stitches and any other computer-related art is that fact that stitches follow every movement.
 You cannot start and stop stitching as easily as a plotter lifts a pen.
-It does exist, and is called a jump stitch, and is generally avoided at all costs because the thread has to tie off, get cut, move to another place, tie in (which is never a sure thing) and then continue.
+Such a stop does exist, and is called a jump stitch, and is generally avoided at all costs because the thread has to tie off, get cut, move to another place, tie in (which is never a sure thing) and then continue.
 It is time-consuming, visible in the result, can unravel, and generally is not desired.

 Today, when we refer to embroidery, we are referring to computerized embroidery.
 Yes, there are those who do it by hand, but that’s an entirely separate topic.